Table 7C - Funding body grants 2015/16 to 2022/23

 Table 7C - Funding body grants

-OfS allow English providers to restate data in this table.
-As such, where restated data is available for 2017/18 and 2018/19, this data is displayed.
-HESA do not collect restated data for this table, therefore, for providers outside of England, data is based on the return for the academic year displayed.
+OfS allow English providers to restate data in this Table.
+As such, where restated data is available for 2017/18 onwards, this data is displayed.
+HESA do not collect restated data for this Table, therefore, for providers outside of England, data is based on the return for the academic year displayed.
 Additionally, 2016/17 data for all providers is based on the return for the 2016/17 collection.

 Type of data